Rapid Economic Development in LICs/NEEs (AQA GCSE Geography): Revision Note

 • Poverty and infant mortality is high and life expectancy is low, especially in northeast Nigeria

-• 4% of all African aid goes to Nigeria which is about US$5,000 million
+• 4% of all African aid goes to Nigeria, which is about US$5,000 million

-• Aid has benefited many people, particularly through community based projects supported by small charities and non-governmental organisations (NGOs)
+• Aid has benefited many people, particularly through community-based projects supported by small charities and non-governmental organisations (NGOs)

 • Projects have included the following:

-• The Aduwan Health Centre in Northern Nigeria, supported by ActionAid and the World Bank, which provides vaccinations and general healthcare, particularly for mothers and babies
+• The Aduwan Health Centre in Northern Nigeria, supported by ActionAid and the World Bank, provides vaccinations and general healthcare, particularly for mothers and babies

 • Anti-mosquito nets provided by the organisation ‘Nets for Life’